 Commentary on the external walls of the building is based on information provided by the client and, or, visual observations made from the ground or accessible open deck areas of the building.
 In providing this commentary, Metro SRM Assessor will adhere to the guidance issued to fire risk assessors from the Fire Industry Association (FIA) FIA Guidance.

-All common parts were assessed.
+All communal areas were accessed.